revilowaldow/BITC/Sessions/2026/03 22 - Session 62.md

 Thodun's armour completed

-Bert, Fiona and Derek are all pleased to have learned
+Bert, Fiona and Derek are all pleased to have learned so much.

+5 steel javelins and a scabbard for also acquired